Fluctuations of Transverse Increments in Two-dimensional First Passage Percolation

-In our terminology, the procedure in \cite{Ken97} is as follows.
-There the objective is to prove GAP with exponent $\alpha$ and correction factor $\phi_1$.
+The procedure of \cite{Ken97} in our terminology as follows.
+The objective of \cite{Ken97} was to prove GAP with exponent $\alpha$ and correction factor $\phi_1$.
 To achieve this, first, it is shown that CHAP with exponent $\alpha$ and correction factor $\phi_1$ holds.
-Since $h$ is sublinear, GAP with exponent $1$ and correction factor $\phi_1$ holds trivially.
-Then the exponent of GAP is reduced from $1$ to $\alpha$ iteratively using CHAP.
+This is done in an iterative way.
+GAP with exponent $1$ and correction factor $\phi_1$ holds trivially because $h$ is sublinear.
+Then the exponent of GAP is reduced from $1$ to $\alpha$ iteratively using CHAP with exponent $\alpha$.
 Here we are not concerned about the exponent $\alpha$.

-We want to change the correction factor of GAP from $\phi_1$ to $\phi_\eta$ for small $\eta>0$ while keeping the exponent $\alpha$ fixed.
-We will prove this in two steps.
-In the first step, we will prove that CHAP holds with exponent $\alpha$ and correction factor $\widehat{\phi}$.
+In contrast to \cite{Ken97}, here we want to change the correction factor of GAP from $\phi_1$ to $\phi_\eta$ for some small $\eta>0$ while keeping the exponent $\alpha$ unchanged.
+We do this in two steps.
+In the first step, we prove that CHAP holds with exponent $\alpha$ and correction factor $\widehat{\phi}$ (recall $\widehat{\phi}$ from Notation~\ref{notn:functionclass}).
 From Proposition~\ref{prop:nrflog} we get $h$ satisfies GAP with exponent $\alpha$ and correction factor $\phi_1$.
-Using this, we will reduce the correction factor of GAP from $\phi_1$ to $\phi_\eta$, which will be the second step.
-The result about CHAP with exponent $\alpha$ and correction factor $\widehat{\phi}$ is the following.
+Using this, we reduce the correction factor of GAP from $\phi_1$ to $\phi_\eta$, which is the second step.
+The result on CHAP with exponent $\alpha$ and correction factor $\widehat{\phi}$ is the following.